Azure-Samples/azure-sql-db-prisma/README.md

 - [Prisma](https://www.prisma.io/) to interact with the Azure SQL database
 - [Azure SQL](https://azure.microsoft.com/en-us/services/sql-database/) as database to store ToDo data
 - [GitHub Actions](https://github.com/features/actions) to Deploy the full-stack website (thanks to Azure Static Web Apps)

-## Implementation Details

-This sample is a variation of the Full-Stack MVC Todo sample described here: [TodoMVC Full Stack with Azure Static Web Apps, Node and Azure SQL](https://devblogs.microsoft.com/azure-sql/todomvc-full-stack-with-azure-static-web-apps-node-and-azure-sql/).
-The difference, of course, is the use of Prisma to have a model-first approach and to support both the REST and GraphQL endpoints.

 ## Folder Structure